House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-Polystyrene insulation is extremely useful for insulating areas you expect moisture, but it’s not perfect.
+Polystyrene insulation is extremely useful for insulating areas where you expect moisture, but it’s not perfect.
 It poses environmental risks and health risks to humans as well.
 The good news is that it’s really efficient for the time that you have it.